 - Origin identified incorrectly – country of origin confirmation has to be provided in order for an entity to claim the preferential duties or rates

-If you want to know more regarding customs audit and customs reconciliation in UAE, call us today to book a consultation!
+If you want to know more regarding professional clearance letter audit, customs audit and customs reconciliation in UAE, call us today to book a consultation!